anoiaque/kanaveral/README.md

 # Kanaveral

 Kanaveral is a flexible deployment/automation tool.
-Is purpose is to be use for app deployment and/or server installation.
+Its purpose is to be use for app deployment and/or server installation.

 ## Installation